-8. CHAT transcript: exports a file in the CHAT format that can be opened with the CLAN Editor of the CHILDES systems.
+8. CHAT transcript: exports a file in the CHAT-format that can be opened with the CLAN-Editor of the CHILDES-System.

 Different variants are offered:

-Based on CHAT segmentation: The requirement for this type of output is that the transcription can be segmented with the CHAT algorithm, i.e. the CHAT transcription symbols have been used according to the convention. (see also Appendix B: Segmentation Algorithms).
+Based on CHAT segmentation: The requirement for this type of output is that the transcription can be segmented with the CHAT algorithm, i.e. the CHAT transcription symbols have been used according to the convention (see also Appendix B: Segmentation Algorithms).
 If segmentation errors have been made, an error message will appear and no output file will be created.

-Based on HIAT segmentation: The requirement for this type of output is that the transcription can be segmented with the HIAT algorithm, i.e. the HIAT transcription symbols have been used according to the convention. (see also Appendix B: Segmentation Algorithms).
+Based on HIAT segmentation: The requirement for this type of output is that the transcription can be segmented with the HIAT algorithm, i.e. the HIAT transcription symbols have been used according to the convention (see also Appendix B: Segmentation Algorithms).
 If segmentation errors have been made, an error message will appear and no output file will be created.

 Based on events: This option does not use a segmentation algorithm, but single events in tiers of type T(ranscription) are transformed into CHAT utterances.